By Kea Yoshinaka, TIWP Student

 It’s not something I can control, I guess.

-As I preach acceptance, it must start within myself.
+As I preach acceptance, I must start with myself.

 I will have to work on this,